-Possible indicators of abuse and neglect from KCSIE 2023

-Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Possible indicators of abuse, neglect and exploitation from KCSIE 2023 abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children.
-Witnessing ill treatment is also a form of abuse.
+Children may be abused by an adult or adults or by another child or children, including where they see, hear or experience its effects.